WIDER OPENING OF SCHOOL

 For parents who are unable to access the internet, the school has arranged for vouchers to be printed and sent via the post.

-We have prepared work for children to do at home during the school closure period - this can be viewed here.
 We are setting weekly tasks for every child on Purple Mash.
 Please encourage your child to work through the activities set and class teachers will provide feedback as appropriate.
 Our teachers are making regular contact with all pupils via phone and supporting the home learning and wellbeing of the children during this challenging time.
 Children can use the class blogs to ask their teachers any questions.

 Government guidance on helping children to continue education at home can be accessed here.